igvteam/spacewalk/docs/url-shortener-setup.md

 - The API key is embedded in the built JavaScript files
 - Anyone with access to the application can extract the key
 - Consider the security implications for your specific use case

+### Git Repository Security
+- The `.env` file is automatically ignored by git (see `.gitignore`)
+- Never commit API keys to your repository
+- Use `.env.example` files to document required environment variables

 ### Mitigation Strategies
 1. **Access Control**: Ensure only authorized users can access the application